MHubAI/documentation/model_json.md

 "/summary/model": {
     "architecture": "", // str: the model architecture (e.g. ResNet50)
     "training": "",     // str: the training method (e.g. supervised)
-    "approach": "",     // str: the approach (e.g. 3D)
+    "cmpapproach": "",  // str: the computational approach (2D or 3D)
 }
 ```

-***TODO: we need to define some guideline / default values.
+***TODO**: we need to define some guideline / default values.
 E.g. for training: supervised, semi-supervised, unsupervised, transfer learning, ...
-And revisit the keys, aproach is very broad and might invite for explainations, however we need tag-style keywords here.***
+And revisit the keys, aproach is very broad and might invite for explainations, however we need tag-style keywords here.*

 ### Data